Philip Pedley: Parliamentary candidate

 In 1983, Pedley was adopted as prospective parliamentary candidate for the Halton constituency in Cheshire, a new constituency based on Widnes and Runcorn.
 In the election, he came second to the sitting Labour MP, Gordon Oakes.
 During the election campaign, Pedley was supported by the Defence Minister, Michael Heseltine.
 Pedley visited the Burtonwood peace camp and using a tannoy, challenged CND to stand in the election.
 "You say this is the nuclear election… well here's your chance.
 But you won't stand will you?
 Why, because you know the Conservatives will win the General election."
-Pedley forged a friendship with the SDP candidate Rick Tilling and they agreed an electoral pact in the following year's council elections to avoid splitting the anti-Labour vote.